zhudavi2/SP2-HDM/README.txt

 - Have wars and occupation directly and negatively affect LE, MYS, and EYS.
 - Find out some other way to show LE, MYS, and EYS to the player.
 - If your country isn't meeting your domestic consumption of food-related resources, then it should have detrimental effects on your LE.
+- Have the foreign covert cell limit apply to AI countries.
+- Modify how the AI handles its military.
+For example, it could try to increase its own covert action success rates by moving more cells into the target country, or it could be more aggressive in building up its military.
+- Modify how the AI handles its covert actions.
+When it prepares a mission against a target country, but the target is conquered before the mission is execued, then it shouldn't go about blindly executing the mission against the conquering country.
+- Change the method of changing a country's name to be more intuitive.
+- General AI improvements in light of the new SP2-HDM features.

 Credits:
+- Fenix for code suggestions and support.
-- Radu, Fenix, and Mr Monday for suggestions and support.
+- Radu and Mr Monday for suggestions and support.
-- Many more people on the SP2-HDM discussion topic and the SP2 Discussion forum.
+- Many more people on the SP2-HDM discussion thread and the SP2 Discussion forum.
 - Jean-René Couture and GolemLabs for releasing the SP2 SDK and supporting the SP2 community.